StarBeat/cpu-gpu-arch/gpu/AMD_Guide.md

 * This flexibility allows the driver to implement every vertex/geometry processing stage using NGG.
 Vertex, tess eval and geometry shaders can all be compiled to NGG “primitive shaders”.
 [3.2]
 * Task shaders are executed on an async compute queue.
 Because task shaders are executed on a different HW queue, there is some overhead.
 [3.3]

+* Waterfall loop happens when used array of buffers/textures and index is not the same for all threads.
+The compiler will add extra code to batch resource access by index.
+[3.6]
+* RDNA GPUs LDS is divided in 32 banks and the optimal access pattern is for each thread to access a different bank.
+[3.6]
+	- Divergence from this access pattern can introduce conflicts and increased instruction latency, in the following extreme case where consecutive threads attempt to access the same memory bank.
+This will serialise access and can increase the instruction latency by 32 times.